-7.21 The EEC proposed a TAC of 50,000t on the understanding that in this particular case this would be a real limit which would not be exceeded.
-Canada proposed a TAC of 35,000t.
+7.21 The EEC proposed a TAC of 50 000 tons on the understanding that in this particular case this would be a real limit which would not be exceeded.
+Canada proposed a TAC of 35 000 tons.
 The USSR supported the EEC proposal.
-The Norwegian Delegate, supported by Cuba and Japan, proposed that fishing mortality be reduced in steps, with a 1992 TAC set at 43,000t.
-The EEC amended its proposal to 45,000t (a 10 percent reduction from 1991).
+The Norwegian delegate, supported by Cuba and Japan, proposed that fishing mortality be reduced in steps, with a 1992 TAC set at 43 000 tons.
+The EEC amended its proposal to 45 000 tons (a 10% reduction from 1991).
 Canada then indicated its support for the Norwegian proposal.

-Proposal: TAC 45,000t(EEC); vote: 1(EEC)-6-1(USSR), defeated.
+Proposal:

+TAC 45 000 tons (by EEC); vote: for = 1(EEC), against = 6, abstain =

+1(USSR), defeated.

+Proposal:

+TAC 43 000 tons (by Norway); vote: for = 6, against = 0, abstain = 2 (USSR,

-Proposal: TAC 43,000t (Norway); vote: 6-0-2 (USSR, EEC), carried.
+EEC), carried.

-7.22 At the conclusion of the vote, the USSR Representative stated that while a reduction in the TAC was not scientifically justifiable, the USSR would abide by the result.
+7.22 At the conclusion of the vote, the USSR representative stated that while a reduction in the TAC was not scientifically justifiable, the USSR would abide by the result.
 He called on the Executive Secretary to develop rules of procedure for adoption of TACs that did not require the seconding of proposals.
 This idea was supported by most delegations.